 Figure 6 Time series of all selected variables during the NPF event during 2020-03-10.
-The drop of CN3 seem related to the lack of SO2 after 11:00.
-NO = Nitric oxide, NO2 = Nitrogen dioxide, SO2 = Sulphur dioxide, H2SO4 = Sulphuric acid, O3 = Ozone, MACR+MVK = isoprene ox. products methacrolein and methyl-vinyl-ketone, CN3 = Condensation Nuclei >3nm, CN3-CN14 = difference of CN3 minus the sum of all channels from the SMPS data.
-CS = condensation sink.
-Mtpozone = HOM proxy product monoterpenes and ozone [ppbppb].
-NO = Nitric oxide, NO2 = Nitrogen dioxide, SO2 = Sulphur dioxide, H2SO4 = Sulphuric acid, O3 = Ozone, MACR+MVK = isoprene ox. products methacrolein and methyl vinyl ketone, CN3 = Condensation Nuclei >3nm, CN3 CN14 = difference of CN3 minus the sum of all channels from the SMPS data.
+The drop of CN_3 seem related to the lack of SO_2 after 11:00.
+NO = Nitric oxide, NO2 = Nitrogen dioxide, SO2 = Sulphur dioxide, H2SO4 = Sulphuric acid, O3 = Ozone, MACR+MVK = isoprene ox. products methacrolein and methyl-vinyl-ketone, CN_3 = Condensation Nuclei >3nm, CN_3 - CN{14} = difference of CN_3 minus the sum of all channels from the SMPS data.
 CS = condensation sink.
 Mtpozone = HOM proxy product monoterpenes and ozone [ppbppb].

-For all date day_timedaytime events $\underline{SO_2 SO_2}$ -and $\underline{NO_2NO_2}$ are significantly correlated with a Pearson correlation of 0.78, suggesting a common source for both pollutants.
+For all daytime events SO_2 and NO_2 are significantly correlated with a Pearson correlation of 0.78, suggesting a common source for both pollutants.
 The closest source of combustion products is the Appin Road located north of the sampling site.
-Given that the sampling site is away from other possible sources of $\underline{SO_2SO_2}$ and $\underline{NO_2NO_2}$ and the relatively low wind speeds during most of the campaign (see Figure S68), combustion from mobile sources is considered the most likely source of both compounds but there might be some influence of more distant coal-fired power stations.
-Another factor to contribute to this theory is that the $\underline{SO_2SO_2}$ levels were higher during the day when most of the commuting takes place and leading to a higher vehicle density on the roads.
-The intermittent $\underline{SO_2SO_2}$ and $\underline{NO_2NO_2}$ peaks suggest the influence of mobile sources with poor emission control onboard.
+Given that the sampling site is away from other possible sources of SO_2 and NO_2 and the relatively low wind speeds during most of the campaign (see Figure S6), combustion from mobile sources is considered the most likely source of both compounds but there might be some influence of more distant coal-fired power stations.
+Another factor to contribute to this theory is that the SO_2 levels were higher during the day when most of the commuting takes place and leading to a higher vehicle density on the roads.
+The intermittent SO_2 and NO_2 peaks suggest the influence of mobile sources with poor emission control onboard.
 The effects of vehicles with poor emission control technologies on ambient concentrations of SO_2 , NO_x , AVOCs and PM has been seen in different studies (Kari et al., 2019; Phillips et al., 2019; Smit et al., 2019) and the legislation controlling fuel standards and emissions is relatively lax in New South Wales (Paton-Walsh et al., 2019).

 During the COALA-2020 campaign, many events, such as the one on February 16th (Figure S3), exhibited elevated gas-phase SO2.
-The availability of Amonoterpene to availability for forming highly condensable ULVOC/ELVOC is crucial in the observed events.
+The availability of monoterpene to form highly condensable ULVOC/ELVOC is crucial in the observed events.
 While the oxidation products of isoprene can also condense on pre-existing particles (Stangl et al., 2019), the dominant pathways and their efficiency are likely driven by monoterpenes.
-During the COALA 2020 campaign, many events, such as the one on February 16th (Figure 53), exhibited elevated gas-phase SO2.
 Although VOC data was not available for February 16th, the consistent diurnal profile of VOCs observed throughout the remaining dataset (Figure S5) suggests enhanced monoterpene and isoprene availability during the daytime.
 Under these conditions of available BVOCs, particle growth was frequently observed, suggesting a contribution from condensed organic material.
 As the night approaches and BVOC emissions decrease with temperature, the remaining OVOCs can undergo further oxidation, forming less volatile species that are more prone to condensation on existing particles.
-However, the limited availability of VOCs after their consumption (estimated around 22:00 based on diurnal cycles in Figure S5) likely restricts further growth The atmospheric availability of monoterpenes to react and produce ULVOC or ELVOC with higher condensation potential to existing SO{4}^{-} aerosol is as important as the SO2 presence and reaction, as seen in most of the events.
-Isoprene oxidation products also have a role in condensing on pre-existing nucleated aerosol.
-This has been previously reported by (Stangl et al., 2019), where chamber experiments showed that SO2 presence can significantly enhance SOA formation from isoprene and monoterpene oxidation by ozone.
-Xu et al (2021b) reported that water and SO2 availability will change the role of SO2 in the particle formation process.
-With high SO2 mole fractions, the SO2 reaction path will favour reaction to peroxides instead of stable Criegee intermediates, thereby enhancing particle growth, particularly at relative humidity of greater than 45%; a condition present during most of the COALA-2020 campaign.
-This suggests that under high SO_2 , isoprene and monoterpene availability, and high relative humidity conditions, particle formation and eventual growth is likely to occur.
+However, the limited availability of VOCs after their consumption (estimated around 22:00 based on diurnal cycles in Figure S5) likely limits further growth.